 Analogously, given the level of risk aversion, changing the productivity can affect not only the number of entered locations but also the compositions of the optimal location set.
 Specifically, a more productive firm does not need to enter more locations.
-Additionally, a more productive firm does not necessarily enter all locations a less productive firm is present in.
+Additionally, a more productive firm does not needs a less productive firm is present in.
 The reason behind this outcome hinges on the different attractiveness as demand-risk hedge offered by each location.
 More productive firms are less concerned about the costs of serving foreign locations due to their advantage in terms of marginal costs.
 Hence, they can benefit from the presence of demand risk diversification even if they enter into fewer locations.
 Instead, firms with low productivity have to bear larger marginal costs; in order to exploit the diversification potential of sales, they has to select into more foreign locations in order to reduce the distance from the customers.
 Therefore, the model predicts that small (large) firms enter relatively more (less) locations than predicted by the standard proximity-concentration tradeoff literature.
 This rationalizes the finding of Yeaple (2009).

-2.3 Data
+2.3.
+Data

-For the empirical analysis, our main data source is the Microdatabase Direct investment33 (MiDi), which contains firm-level information about foreign affiliates of German multinational companies.34 More specifically, the data include balance sheet variables of foreign companies in which German MNEs have directly (or indirectly) at least 10% (50%) of the shares or voting rights.
-In addition to the standard balance sheet variables (as capital stock, labor and turnover), we observe the locations of foreign affiliates and the industries35 they operate in.
+For the empirical analysis, our main data source is the Microdatabase Direct investment (MiDi), which contains firm-level information about foreign affiliates of German multinational companies.
+More specifically, the data include balance sheet variables of foreign companies in which

-33Deutsche Bundesbank (2016): Microdatabase Direct Investment 1999-2014.
+&lt;sup>33Deutsche Bundesbank (2016): Microdatabase Direct Investment 1999-2014.
 Version: 2.0.
 Deutsche Bundesbank.
 Dataset. http://doi.org/10.12757/Bbk.MiDi.9914.02.03

-34The database is maintained by the Deutsche Bundesbank.
+&lt;sup>34The database is maintained by the Deutsche Bundesbank.
 For other research using the MiDi see Tintelnot (2017), who analyzes cost structure of vertical export platforms, Becker and Muendler (2008), who estimate responses of MNEs employment at the extensive and intensive margins.